ulab-uiuc/research-town/research_eval/README.md

 # ResearchEval

-We built ResearchEval based on ResearchTown in the current version.
-In future versions, we will separate them.
+We store the evaluation scripts of ResearchEval in `research_eval/`.
+The prompter is in `research_town/`.
 ## Important Components of ResearchEval

 ResearchEval consists of three important parts:

 1. **Prompting-based Evaluators**: See `research_town/evaluators`.
 2. **Evaluation Prompt Templates**: See `research_town/utils/eval_prompter.py`.
-3. **Evaluation Experiments**: Includes scripts for pipeline and held-out evaluations—see `evaluations/`, and evaluation data for inputs and outputs in `data/eval_data`.
+3. **Evaluation Experiments**: Includes scripts for pipeline and held-out evaluations—see `research_eval/`, and evaluation data for inputs and outputs in `data/eval_data`.

 ## Evaluation Preparation